 Photography - Colin, Mike, Stephen, and anyone else who could get the camera out of Marcus's hands.

 We also have to thanks lots of people.
-So a big thanks to :- Timmy Abbot ex-creation records now Better records for the Oasis scoop, Jackie Seear at Logitech (your digital camera saved our life), Tania and Nic at Mean Fiddler, Ravi Holy at Adobe, and anyone else who helped us out all those years ago.
+So a big thanks to :- Timmy Abbot ex-creation records now Better records for the Oasis scoop, Jackie Seear at Logitech (your digital camera saved our life), Tania and Nic at Mean Fiddler, Ravi Holy at Adobe, and anyone else who's stuck with us.

 You are viewing an archive of rage magazine from 1995-96 All copyright belongs to rage magazine.
 Email email@example.com